mtkresearch/ML-starter-problems/README.md

 # ML-starter-problems
-This repository contains a collection of problems to help new people enter the field of deep learning for computer vision.\
+This repository contains a live collection of fun problems to help new people understand MediaTek Research Cambridge, and potentially for enthusiastic practitioners to work on ideas in these areas.
+Some of these problems will require inventing new ideas.\
+\
 We provide below a list of problems to start with, along with a short description.\
-\
-If you have solved a problem, please open a pull request.
-A solution will contain both code and a brief explanation of the procedure followed.
+If you have solved a problem, please open a pull request linking it in a "solutions" section for the relevant problem.\
+A solution will contain both code and a brief explanation of the procedure followed.\
+You are encouraged to:\
+Suggest new problems\
+Suggest improvements to existing problems\
+Link your solution.

 ## Challenge #1: AI-based compression